 Questions for Reflection/Discussion:

-Follow the link below or copy and paste it into your browser for this weekend’s readings.
+Click on the link below or copy and paste it into your browser for the readings for this Sunday.

 Questions for Reflection/Discussion: